 In California, any trailer with a GVWR of 3,000 pounds or more is required to have brakes.
-You’ll find many single axle trailers in our showroom equipped with 3,500 lb axles that are de-rated so their sticker shows a GVWR of 2990 lbs.
-This sticker allows you to avoid the additional few hundred dollar upgrade to add brakes, but it does take away 600 lbs from your potential payload capacity on the trailer.
+You’ll find many single axle trailers at our stores equipped with 3,500 lb axles that are de-rated so their sticker shows a GVWR of 2990 lbs.
+This sticker allows you to avoid the additional ~$500 upgrade to add brakes, but it does take away ~600 lbs from your potential payload capacity on the trailer.

 Yes!
 LED lights last years longer, they use less energy, and they are brighter than standard incandescent bulbs.
-The Incandescent running lights come standard on the entry-level trailers offered by our steel brands, but it is up to each dealer that orders their trailers to decide if they’ll keep this standard feature or upgrade the lights to all LED running lights.
+The LED taillights and Incandescent running lights come standard on the entry-level trailers offered by our steel framed enclsoed brands, but it is up to each dealer that orders their trailers to decide if they’ll keep this standard feature or upgrade the lights to all LED running lights.

 At Norco Trailers we order 90% of our entry-level trailers with several upgrades we know make a lasting difference as the owner of one of these trailers.
 One of those upgrades is LED running lights!
 Not only do the small bullet LEDs look better unlit, but they’re way brighter increasing your trailer’s visibility for safe towing in the daylight or at night!